 Can You Snort Heroin?

 Heroin is incredibly addictive because of the way it affects the brain.
 The dopamine that’s released activates reward pathways in the brain, which contributes to a cycle of addiction.
 With heroin addiction, the desire to continue using is out of control and compulsive.
-A heroin user also quickly develops a tolerance, meaning they need larger doses to experience any effect.
+A person using heroin also quickly develops a tolerance, meaning they need larger doses to experience any effect.
 That tolerance contributes to physical dependence.
 If you’re dependent on heroin, you’ll experience withdrawal symptoms if you stop using the drug suddenly.

 When someone sniffs heroin, the drug is absorbed by the blood vessels found throughout the nose.
 Once it is absorbed into those vessels, it travels through the bloodstream and then the brain.
 Sniffing heroin will result in a euphoric high in about five minutes for most people.
 While this may seem like a short onset time, the effects of heroin are felt much more quickly when it’s injected.
 The rapid onset time is one of the reasons that many heroin addicts often move on to intravenous drug use, even if they start by sniffing heroin.